Zaid-Ajaj/pulumi-tool-props/README.md

 # Pulumi Providers Operations Tool

 A tool for managing Pulumi providers operations.
+Used `gh` CLI to acquire the GITHUB_TOKEN needed to interact with the GitHub API via GraphQL.
+Optionally uses `OPENAI_API_KEY` to enable AI features.

 ### Install via Pulumi
 Using the Pulumi CLI (requires CLI v3.121.0 or later)